Jglez2330/Tesis1/pages/Verifying List Swarm Attestation Protocols.md

-- This paper tries to introduce a new
+- This paper tries to introduce a formalisation for